daehwan5024/Radar_Calibration/README.md

 `getCalibrateTriangleSize.m`\
 Calibration based on triangle size.
 Uses gradient descent for better result

+`getDifference.m`\
+returns difference of two position matrices. uses rotaion and translation to match matrices

 `getInsertOrder.m`\
 returns all possible insertion orders based on PDOP.
 Value is infinity if impossible

 `getNoiseAdded.m`\
 return value with noise added to real value

+`getNoiseAdded2.m`\
+return value with noise added to real value.
+Does not add noise to distance between bottom tags.

 `getPairwiseDist.m`\
 return distance of all radar pairs